 Greetings, my reading friend, I am pleased to see that you are interested in the topic at hand.
 The Stits SA-3 Playboy owed its origins to one of the great pioneers of homebuilding.
 The American Raymond M. “Ray” Stits was born on 20 June 1921.
 Fascinated by aviation since his teenage years, he learned to fly.
 In 1941, Stits became a mechanic in the U.S. Army Air Forces, today’s U.S. Air Force.
 He served with distinction, on American soil, during the Second World War.
 Between 1948 and 1965, Stits designed and built eight small aircraft, as well as seven variants of these machines.
 His first project, a tiny monoplane named Junior, came to be as a result of a conversation about the smallest aircraft in the world.
 In 1952, Stits completed the Sky Baby, the smallest biplane in the world.
-These two single-seaters raised the enthusiasm of the media and many homebuilders.
+These 2 single-seaters raised the enthusiasm of the media and many homebuilders.
 Stits realised, however, that they were too complex to build and too difficult to fly.
 Even before the end of 1952, he designed a single-seat aircraft that was easy to build, modify and pilot, the SA-3 Playboy.
-A two-seat side by side version first took to the sky in 1954.
+A 2-seat side by side version first took to the sky in 1954.

 That same year, Stits completed a three-seater, the SA-4 Executive, for Besler Corporation.
-The company used it to flight test two light / private aircraft engines it was developing, including a steam one – an unusual technology it had been interested in for over 20 years.
+The company used it to flight test 2 light / private aircraft engines it was developing, including a steam one – an unusual technology it had been interested in for over 20 years.
 In fact, as early as 1933, Besler installed one of its steam engines on a Travel Air Model 2000 biplane, a type of aircraft present in the collection of the Canada Aviation and Space Museum.

 Stits began to sell plans of the Playboy around 1953.
 That same year, he received a letter from an aviation enthusiast.
 Paul Howard Poberezny asked Stits to join the ranks of a new association of homebuilders.
 The latter readily agreed but asked for the permission to constitute a chapter near his home.
 Poberezny thought the idea was excellent.
 The first chapter of the Experimental Aircraft Association (EAA) was established in 1954 in Flabob / Riverside, California.
 It still existed as of 2017.
 The association then had 1,000 or so chapters in more than 20 countries, including Canada.